 - After surgery, closely monitor for signs of thyroid malfunction.

 - Schedule an appointment at IH to discuss what steps you can take to optimize your thyroid health.

 Today we discussed the importance of thyroid nodule screening, when to consider thyroid surgery, and when thyroid surgery is not needed.

 Active surveillance and early detection screening are the key ingredients that can contribute to appropriate and helpful thyroid treatment outcomes that can impact the health of your thyroid.

 Start with the Thyroid Quiz (9), in order to learn more about your thyroid than you ever thought possible.

 1 – https://www.endocrineweb.com/conditions/thyroid/thyroid-nodules

 6 – http://endocrinediseases.org/thyroid/surgery_surgeon.shtml

 Written by Dr. Raquel Espinol of Integrative Health.
-Dr. Raquel Espinol is an Associate Physician with Integrative Health specializing in Thyroid, Adrenal, Male/Female Hormonal imbalances and weight loss management.
+Dr. Raquel Espinol, Associate Physician with Integrative Health specializing in Thyroid, Adrenal, Male/Female Hormonal imbalances and weight loss management.